fwhigh/fwhigh.github.io/_posts/2021-03-21-parallel-grep.markdown

   > /dev/null
 ```

-# Parallel feature cardinality with awk
+# Parallel feature cardinality with awk on one file

 Now I'll use this to do something useful: count the occurrence of each of the
 $O(10^7)$ features in the training file.